 - Withdrawal refunds are for the cost of camp only and do not include any course fees.

 - Please feel free to contact the office with questions at any point during this process – email@example.com

 We do not offer prorated fees for any missed camp days.
 This includes vacation days, sick days, starting camp late or leaving camp early.

 Transfers to a different Bay Area Writing Project camp are granted on an availability basis.
+Any difference in fees will be due or refunded upon being granted a transfer.
 Contact the office to find out if your intended change is a possibility. firstname.lastname@example.org

 Once a camp is full, a camper can be placed on the waiting list.
 Deposits are not required.
 You will be contacted only if space becomes available.
 Contact the office if you would like to be added to a wait list. email@example.com